-Peripheral arterial disease (PAD) is a condition that develops when the arteries that supply blood to the internal organs, arms and legs become completely or partially blocked as a result of atherosclerosis.
+Peripheral arterial disease (PAD) is a condition that develops when the arteries that supply blood to the arms and legs become completely or partially blocked as a result of atherosclerosis.
 There are many possible side effects of atherosclerosis including angina and heart attacks if the coronary arteries are involved; strokes and transient ischemic attacks if the carotid and vertebral arteries are involved; and claudication, non-healing leg ulcers and critical limb ischemia if the lower extremity arteries are involved.

 Healthcare professionals use many avenues for diagnosing PAD such as medical history, tobacco use, physical exams and diagnostic tests.
 An ankle-brachial index (ABI) test may be performed, as well.
 An ABI test is painless and easy, and involves a comparison between a blood pressure reading in the ankles and a blood pressure reading in the arms.
 An ABI can help diagnose PAD, but it cannot identify which arteries are narrowed or blocked.
 A Doppler ultrasound test may be done to see which artery or arteries are blocked.

 PAD poses particular problems for health care professionals and patients with chronic wounds.
 Chronic toe and foot sores are common in people with PAD, as are cramping, numbness, weakness or heaviness in the leg muscles.
 Many patients with PAD do not experience symptoms.
 That’s why the Wound Healing Center performs tests for PAD, treats chronic wounds which may have underlying conditions of PAD and counsels patients on how to manage PAD.

 The Wound Healing Center recommends the following action steps to help manage PAD:

 Lifestyle changes such as quitting smoking, correcting blood pressure and cholesterol numbers